TITLE 74: PUBLIC FINANCE

 Section 790.120 Transcript of Evidence

 a) Filing.
-All evidence shall be taken in writing in the manner in which depositions in civil actions are usually taken.
+All evidence shall be taken in writing or subject to the discretion of the Commissioner, by an electronic recording system, and in the manner in which depositions in civil actions are usually taken.
 When the evidence is taken, and the proofs in a case are closed, the evidence shall be transcribed, and the transcript shall be filed by the court reporter with the clerk within 30 days after the completion of the hearing.

 c) Index – witnesses.
 An index identifying the names of the witnesses shall be included in the transcript of evidence.
 The index shall further disclose the pages on which the testimony of each witness appears.